This post may contain affiliate links. Please read our disclosure policy.

 • Sautéed Green Beans: A fresher and lighter option that pairs perfectly with the creamy sauce.

-• Buttered Noodles: A satisfying choice for a heartier meal, ideal for pasta lovers.
+• Buttered Noodles: A satisfying choice for a heartier meal.

 • Italian Chopped Salad: Light and refreshing, this salad balances the richness of the chicken.